algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 The user will be able to place his towers on the map which is cut into a grid, he can also upgrade his towers and even give a bonus to them.
 By placing towers the user will be able to create a maze to make ennemies' advance longer and more difficult.

 Furthermore, the levels will be chosen by the user by using a procedural[^procedural] generation for the list of levels.

+## Gameplay

+The gameplay was made to be simple to grasp within short time, the battle phase is cut in two different part, the setup and the play phase.

+##### Setup phase

+The setup phase is as its name suggest a moment where the player is able to setup his towers.
+At the start of the phase the player will see his mana refilled and will have 5 more cards in his hand.
+At this moment the player will have to think about how to use his mana to place towers on the grid, (example, the player has an archer tower and a crossbow tower, they cost 2 and 3 but the player only has 4 mana, he has to choose which tower he can place or use none of them).
+Something to note is that during this phase, the view automatically transform to an aerial view.

+When the player has finished his preparations he can push the button "new wave" and the battle phase starts, making the camera come back to an isometric view.

+At the end of the phase the player keep his cards, however, he can hold until 20 cards maximum, if the player has his hand full, new cards directly go to the discard pile, to avoid the player to be stuck, he can send directly card in his hand to the discard pile for free.

+Finally if the player's deck is empty, his discard pile is shuffled and put back in the pile.

+##### Play phase

+The play phase represent the phase where ennemies are coming, the towers attack nearby ennemies and the phase ends when all ennemies are killed, except for boss battles, if the boss is not killed after a certain amount of time, it calls reinforcment and every ennemies are twice as fast, it is to avoid a battle phase that last longer than expected.
+Finaly, during this phase, the player can use his remaining mana to cast spell cards, they can temporaly enhance towers or even slow or hurt ennemies.

 ## Design

 ## Mockups